 These are just some of the major and mostly familiar precautions taken.
 You must contact your architect, landlord and emergency services if you do believe that your safety is compromised.

-The image below illustrates why the fire was so disastrous, and shows why it is so important that all building with cavities between the cladding of the building are subject to rigorous fire safety tests.
+The image below illustrates why the fire was so disastrous, and shows why it is so important that all buildings with cavities between the cladding of the building are subject to rigorous fire safety tests.

 The truth is fire is something that can’t be eliminated completely from any building.
 Electrical appliances, cooking, cigarette smoke and other issues mean that a building will have to withstand the potential fire risk at any time.
 So, the consideration needs to be made that a fire could happen.